 Searching for something on Google is the most common thing everybody does.
 It provides a vast range of results in less than a second.
 Almost everyone from any profession uses the Google search engine for knowing things and accessing information.
-However, Programmers are no different, they also rely on Google search engine when stuck with syntax or concept in any of the coding language.
+However, Programmers are no different, they also rely on the Google search engine when stuck with syntax or concepts in any of the coding languages.

 But, many programmers feel Google is not the perfect search engine to search for something about coding.
 Due to Google’s capability of retrieving many results, there is confusion in deciding the exact concept.
 So, to help the programmers with this and tackle the unambiguity – SyntaxDB will be the solution.

 It is a kind of Google Search engine but only for programmers.
 This offers any information related to computer languages such as syntax and explanation at the fingertips.
 Syntax Database is introduced by Anthony Nguyen to provide clear syntax of programming languages.